BraffZacklin/phonemic/README.md

 Apart from comments, which are saved and ignored, there are two other types of lines in the textfile: sound change notes, which are defined as starting with N. (that is, a number like 128 and a full stop), and entries, which right now is everything not a comment or a sound change note -- the program expects entries to contain at least one tac "-", before which is the gloss (e.g. 2SG) and after which is the word (e.g. "You").

+# Sound Changes

+As mention above, sound changes have a specific format.
+The symbols used in sound changes are as follows:

+- ">" or "<": used to indicate direction of a sound change
+- "\_": used as a wildcard, e.g. "\_pit > wack" indicates changing any words ending in 'pit' to end in 'wack' -- this sound change would leave words like 'pit', 'pity', and 'spittle' unchanged, but would change 'spit' to 'swack'.
+- "&": indicates multiple simultanious sound changes

 # CLI

 TBA